 Since 2014 I have been a Research Associate at the Department of Chemistry of University College London (UK) doing reseach for an EPSRC funded project with the title “First principles design of novel ammonia synthesis catalysts”

 Expertise in first-principle electronic structure calculations to estimate the physical, chemical, mechanical and spectroscopic properties of molecules, clusters and materials.
 Participated in a broad range of projects including the elucidation of reaction mechanisms and the development of kinetic models for reactions occurring on transition and noble metal nanoclusters.
-Has 57 publications with a g-index of 18 (23 are peer-reviewed Journals, mostly in PChem journals).
+Has 57 publications with an H-index of 12.

 Keywords: Physical Chemistry and Computational Chemistry